determined-ai/determined/docs/release-notes/feature-clean-up.rst

 :orphan:

-**Deprecation Notice**
+Deprecations

-The following features may be removed in future releases, in order to provide a more stable user experience and simplify onboarding.
-The goal is for Agent Resource Manager environments will work out-of-the-box with minimal custom configuration.
+To enhance stability and streamline the onboarding process, we may remove the following features in future releases.
+Our goal is for Agent Resource Manager environments to function seamlessly out-of-the-box with minimal customization required.

-- Agent Resource Manager:
+Agent Resource Manager:

-  - Container Runtimes: Limit support to Docker for Agent Resource Managers.
+Container Runtimes: We will limit support to Docker for Agent Resource Managers.
+Job Scheduling:
-  - Job Scheduling: Moving a job will require updating its priority; a job cannot be moved within the same priority group.
-Round-robin and fair share schedulers are no longer supported; the priority scheduler is recommended.
-Most scheduling needs can be provided with the priority scheduler; focusing on one feature-rich scheduler eliminates noise in setup and configuration.
+Adjusting a job's priority will be required to move it; jobs cannot be shifted within the same priority group.
+Support for round-robin and fair share schedulers is discontinued.
+We recommend using the priority scheduler, as it meets most scheduling needs and simplifies configuration.
+AMD
-  - AMD GPUs: Nvidia GPUs remain supported.

-- Machine Architectures: PPC64/POWER builds are no longer supported.
-This applies to all environments.
+GPUs: Support will continue only for Nvidia GPUs.
+Machine Architectures: PPC64/POWER builds across all environments are no longer supported.